obsidiansystems/obelisk/lib/route/docs/introduction.md

 ## Your route as a type

-This route will be for the main landing page of our application.
+This route will be the main landing page of our application.
 There is only one possible route associated with this page, so the value for our route must have only one possible instantiation.

 When it comes to how that route will present itself to the user in the address bar, it will be our main page and at the root of all things so it must be `/`.

-The routes for a Obelisk application live `Common.Route` and nearby modules.
+The routes for a Obelisk application often live `Common.Route` and nearby modules.
 We will follow this convention and create our type there:

 ```haskell